Scuba diving Great Barrier Reef

-Whether an experienced diver or it’s your first time, reeftrip.com caters to all scuba divers.
+Whether an experienced diver or your first time, reeftrip.com caters to all scuba divers.

 Tours that offer the best Outer Barrier Reef locations every day.

-With a friendly professional crew, who will be delighted to show you pristine coral havens and introduce you to some of our friendly fish!
+Onboard is a friendly professional crew who will be delighted to show you new coral reefs and stunning tropical fish.